MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 -   “ramobile” is for video-enabled calling.

-The argument schema accepts an optional contactSearch field, which is a JSON-formatted array of strings to use for finding a contact.
+The argument schema accepts an optional ```contactSearch``` field, which is a JSON-formatted array of strings to use for finding a contact.

     { "contactSearch":[ "supportContact@microsoft.com"] }

 ### Example

 For this example, we will perform a contact search.
-We need to include the "contactSearch" parameter, which is an array of search strings.
+We need to include the ```contactSearch``` parameter, which is an array of search strings.

 1. First we form a JSON string:
 ```